HSLUDEM/DEM_Documentation/docs/source/modelling_method/scenarios/demand_side.rst

 If ``use_constant_total_renovation_rate`` is True, a constant share of each building is renovated each year (i.e. the buildings are partially totally renovated, with a given probability that then defines the overall heat demand).
+Even then, no total renovations take place during the first 35 years of a building's existence.

 The parameters for the total renovation are described in the table:

 +---------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------+